-- Any boat, vehicle or equipment located on the club premises or moorings which has not been authorised.
+A boat or equipment located on the club premises or moorings for which a pound space and/or mooring has not been allocated.

-- A boat and/or equipment when the boat has not been launched for 3 years or more; (see also clause 7.3 above) or in the case of a dinghy or day boat has become so dilapidated that it appears to be unseaworthy.
+A boat and/or equipment when the boat has not been launched for 3 years or more (also see Clause 7.3 above).

 14.2 In compliance with the Torts (Interference with Goods) Act 1977 the club may take the following actions in removing, selling or otherwise disposing of abandoned or unauthorised boats and equipment.